Fenoemos/data-science-bootcamp-8/Google DA Certificate/Readme_document.md

 3) How do your findings relate to your original question?
    It helped us to better understand the different ride behaviors and the need of annual members and casual riders to ride in a day.
 4) Who is your audience?
 What is the best way to communicate with them?
+   My audience is the secondary stakeholders as mentioned above.
+   They are Lily Moreno and the Cyclistic marketing team.
 5) Can data visualization help you share your findings?
    Yes, sharing insight through data visualization helps audiences keep focus and leads to data-driven desicion.
 6) Is your presentation accessible to your audience?